Overcoming Non-stationary Dynamics with Evidential Proximal Policy Optimization: Method

 and

-where we assume $\alpha > 1$,\footnote{We enforce this condition by adding a constant shift to the neural network's output.} and the first equality is due to the law of total variance splitting the marginal variance into aleatoric and epistemic uncertainty.
-Reliance on $\varp{y|\mbm}{y}$ therefore provides us with a principled way of incorporating both irreducible uncertainty due to the environment as well as reducible uncertainty due to our current model approximation into EPPO.
+where we assume $\alpha > 1$.\footnote{We enforce this condition by adding one to the neural network's output.} The first equality follows from the law of total variance, which splits the marginal variance into aleatoric and epistemic uncertainty components.
+Reliance on $\varp{y|\mbm}{y}$ therefore provides us with a principled way of incorporating irreducible uncertainty inherent in the environmental structure and reducible uncertainty due to improvable approximation errors in EPPO.

-\paragraph{Distributional Reinforcement Learning.} Evidential value learning belongs to a broader research field that incorporates distributional information into the reinforcement learning model, which can be roughly split into two sub-fields.
-The first aims to account for aleatoric uncertainty caused by the inherent stochasticity of the environment.
-It's focus is on accurately modeling the resulting distribution over the returns $G_t$, e.g., to infer risk-averse policies \citep{Keramati_2020}.
+\paragraph{Distributional reinforcement learning.} Evidential value learning belongs to a broader research field that incorporates distributional information into reinforcement learning models, which can be roughly divided into two sub-fields.
+The first aims to account for aleatoric uncertainty in the MDP caused by the inherent stochasticity of the environment.
+It focuses on accurately modeling the resulting distribution over the returns $G_t$, e.g., to infer risk-averse policies \citep{Keramati_2020}.
 See \citet{bellemare2023distributional} for a recent textbook introduction.
-The other's focus is on accounting for epistemic uncertainty inherent in the inference of a value function, usually relying on methods from Bayesian inference \citep{ghavamzadeh2015bayesian, luis2025value}, e.g., to use it as a guide for exploration \citep[e.g.,][]{deisenroth2011pilco, osband2019deep}.
-Evidential value learning is relative to this second area of research, by using an evidential model over the value function to induce a distribution over an advantage function that incorporates aleatoric and epistemic uncertainty for regularization and optimistic exploration.
+The second focuses on accounting for second-degree epistemic uncertainty inherent in value function inference, usually relying on methods from Bayesian inference \citep{ghavamzadeh2015bayesian, luis2025value}, e.g., to use it as a guide for exploration \citep[e.g.,][]{deisenroth2011pilco, osband2019deep}.
+Evidential value learning differs from standard distributional reinforcement learning approaches in several key ways.
+While methods in the first category focus solely on modeling aleatoric uncertainty for risk-sensitive, usually risk-averse, control, evidential value learning is related to the second area of research.
+It uses an evidential model over the value function to induce a distribution over an advantage function that simultaneously incorporates both aleatoric and epistemic uncertainty.
+To make this feasible requires the assumption of a parameterized density model instead of the model-free particle-based distribution approximation used in distributional reinforcement learning.
+This dual uncertainty quantification enables both regularization benefits and optimistic exploration strategies, distinguishing it from approaches that target only adaptive or risk-sensitive settings through aleatoric uncertainty modeling alone.